endlessm/chromium-browser/tools/gn/docs/reference.md

         a boolean in JSON maps to boolean in GN a null in JSON is unsupported and will result in an error

-      Nota that the dictionary keys have to be valid GN identifiers otherwise they will produce an error.
+      Nota that the input dictionary keys have to be valid GN identifiers otherwise they will produce an error.

-  "trim ..."
+  "trim ..." (input only)
       Prefixing any of the other transformations with the word "trim" will result in whitespace being trimmed from the beginning and end of the result before processing.